The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 He is also inspired by Japanese art, which he admired for its simplicity, pure lines, and poetic vision of nature.

-Van Gogh mainly used oil paint, often on mounted canvas or canvas-covered cardboard.
-He bought his supplies in specialized stores in Paris, then in Arles.
+Van Gogh primarily used oil paint, often on mounted canvas or canvas board.
+He bought his supplies from specialized stores in Paris, then in Arles.

 He favored: